© 2023 CyberNews - Latest tech news,

 Symptoms of a browser hijacker

-Identifying a browser hijacker might be confusing, if it’s the first time your device got infected.
+Identifying a browser hijacker might be confusing if it’s the first time your device got infected.
 Here’s a list of symptoms you should look for to identify one:

 • Your search queries are redirected to Bing.com.
-That’s the key symptom of how this browser hijacker works and usually you can’t avoid that.
-It doesn’t disappear with time, unless you remove it from your system and reset browser settings.
+That’s the key symptom of how this browser hijacker works, and usually, you can’t avoid that.
+It doesn’t disappear with time unless you remove it from your system and reset browser settings.

 • A new tab pops up when you perform a search.
-Keep an eye if a new tab appears when you search for something online.
+Keep an eye out if a new tab appears when you search for something online.
 It’s another key symptom of the potentially unwanted program and how it promotes suspicious websites.

 How can I protect my device against browser hijacking?